We’re now going to talk about our legal responsibilities and your rights here; so, we’re going to sound a little more formal than we normally do.

 - Provide you with the opportunity to participate in our fitness groups and/or attend health seminars and community health events,

 - Conduct customer surveys including satisfaction and net promoter surveys,

 - Conduct marketing, research, and analysis,

-- Provide you with access to the website for online member services to manage your own private health insurance policy and for web chat function,
+- Provide you with access to the website for online member services to manage your own private health insurance cover and for web chat function,

 - Manage, review, develop and improve our private health insurance products, overseas visitor health insurance cover and related services (including health and wellness services) whether provided by us or other parties,

-- Confirm eligibility of a policy and/or health insurance policy, and
+- Confirm eligibility of a cover and/or health insurance cover, and

 - Pay a commission to a broker if applicable.